-249 Lambert Road is a rare estate of cultural, academic, and architectural significance.
+PACIFICA ESTATE is a rare residential offering of cultural, academic, and architectural significance currently used by Pacifica Graduate Institute with a Conditional Use Permit.
 Originally built in 1924 for philanthropist and industrialist Max Fleischmann, among countless other major contributions, was heir to the Fleischmann Yeast fortune.
 The residence was designed by the esteemed firm Johnson, Kaufmann, and Coate, reflecting their timeless commitment to excellence.

 A century later, the estate has expanded tremendously under the profound stewardship of Pacifica Graduate Institute, having evolved into a dynamic campus of higher learning with five administrative buildings, organic producing orchards, lush gardens, water features, paths and tranquil vignettes throughout the property.
-Steeped in a rich, storied legacy this 13-acre estate spans gracious land, and generations, creating a future of endless possibilities.
-With exceptional potential as both a residential and commercial opportunity, this landmark property is well-positioned as a unique, exceptional asset on the Central Coast.
+Steeped in a rich, storied legacy this ±12.22 acre estate spans gracious land, and generations, creating a future of endless possibilities.
+With exceptional potential the existing infrastructure could be adapted and reimagined for various working pursuits requiring multiple structures, vast grounds, parking, event spaces, and producing orchards.
+This landmark property is well-positioned as a unique, exceptional asset on the Central Coast.

 Five Buildings